 A non-AP EHT STA shall support the following features:

-Single user transmission and reception of an EHT MU PPDU with single RU spanning the entire PPDU bandwidth.

 Reception of an EHT MU PPDU where the RU/MRU allocated to the non-AP STA is not utilizing MU-MIMO (DL OFDMA).

 Transmission of an EHT TB PPDU where the RU/MRU allocated to the non-AP STA is not utilizing MU-MIMO (UL OFDMA).

-Reception of an EHT MU PPDU consisting of a single RU spanning the entire PPDU bandwidth and utilizing MU-MIMO (DL MU-MIMO).
+Reception of an EHT MU PPDU consisting of a single RU or MRU in the entire PPDU bandwidth and utilizing MU-MIMO (DL MU-MIMO).
 The maximum number of spatial streams per user the non-AP EHT STA can receive in the DL MU-MIMO transmission shall be equal to the minimum of 4 and the maximum number of spatial streams supported for reception of EHT MU PPDU sent to that EHT STA as an SU transmission.
 The non-AP EHT STA shall be able to receive its intended spatial streams in a DL MU-MIMO transmission with a total number of spatial streams across all users of at least 4.

-MU-MIMO transmission on an RU in an EHT TB PPDU where the RU spans the entire PPDU bandwidth (UL MU-MIMO).
-The non-AP EHT STA shall support transmitting UL MU-MIMO where the total spatial streams summed across all users is less than or equal to 8 (TBD.
-Note: 8 is used for 11ax)
+MU-MIMO transmission in an EHT TB PPDU with single RU or MRU in the entire PPDU bandwidth (UL MU-MIMO).
+The non-AP EHT STA shall support transmitting UL MU-MIMO where the total spatial streams summed across all users is less than or equal to 8

 Responding with requested beamforming feedback in an EHT sounding procedure with the maximum number of space-time streams in the EHT sounding NDP that the non-AP EHT STA can respond to equal to at least 4.